COVID-19 Impact on Private Equity

 Franchising Your Independent Insurance Agency as an Alternative

 An alternative to private equity acquisition is of course franchising.
 But not all franchising structures are the same.
-With Keystone, an insurance agency becomes a partner of a community, while maintaining their agency name, ownership structure, and independence.
-Partnership brings a wealth of resources that pay for any franchising fees.
+With Keystone, an insurance agency becomes part of our community, while maintaining their agency name, ownership structure, and independence.
+Joining Keystone brings a wealth of resources that pay for any franchising fees.
 At the same time, they minimize the mandates that come with an acquisition, such as re-branding, staffing, or technology changes.
 These resources can help you hire a new producer, secure a large account in a new niche, better manage your sales pipeline, and enhance your clients’ risk and safety programs.

-In fact, many of our partners state that just one experience working with our support has paid for their franchise fees for a full year!
+In fact, many of our agents state that just one experience working with our support has paid for their franchise fees for a full year!

-If you are interested in learning what a Keystone partnership can do for your agency, click on the Join Us section and fill out your interest today.
+If you are interested in learning what a Keystone relationship can do for your agency, click on the Join Us section and fill out your interest today.